Angela Alsobrooks: Tenure

 Alsobrooks was sworn in on January 3, 2025.
 She is the first Black senator from Maryland, the first woman to represent Maryland in Congress since Barbara Mikulski's and Donna Edwards's retirements in 2017, and the third Black woman ever elected to the Senate.
+Alsobrooks was sworn in alongside Lisa Blunt Rochester, making the 119th United States Congress the first in which two Black women are serving in the U.S. Senate simutaneously.

+In the spring of 2026, Alsobrooks taught a course on the importance of leadership at the University of Maryland, College Park.